 In the North Transept the brasses are memorials to Robert Heyward, 1520 : William Wreke, 1533 : and to two children - one with long hair and one in swaddling clothes - undated.
 The Brass in the Choir is dated 1639, and is a memorial to William Palmer and his wife, Elizabeth.

 A two manual.
 ‘Hunter’ with tracker action, was installed in 1910, the gift of Robert Lake.
-It was completely overhauled and re-voiced in 1976, damaged by storm water in 1979, and again rebuilt in 1980, including an extension to the ‘Great’ organ in memory of the late Stewart Lewis, son of the present organist.
+It was completely overhauled and re-voiced in 1976, damaged by storm water in 1979, and again rebuilt in 1980, including an extension to the ‘Great’ organ in memory of the late Stewart Lewis, son of Walter Lewis who was organist for over 70 years until his retirement.
 The gallery was erected in 1893.